NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Pyrite Rat.md

 * * *

-**Effect** You place the statue on solid ground and speak the rat's secret name, causing the statuette to transform into a living [[Monster Core/Giant Rat|Giant Rat]].
+**Effect** You place the statue on solid ground and speak the rat's secret name, causing the statuette to transform into a living [[3-Rules/Bestiaries/Monster Core/G/Giant Rat|Giant Rat]].

 In creature form, the giant rat acts on your turn.
 It gets 2 actions and can't use reactions.
 You have to spend an action each turn to tell it what to do; otherwise, it tries to run away from danger or cowers where it is.